ihrapsa/KlipperWrt/README.md

 _____________________________________________
 *Notes:*
 -  If the box doesn't connect back to your router wirelessly connect to it with an ethernet cable and setup/troubleshoot wifi.
--  Check [here](https://github.com/mainsail-crew/moonraker-timelapse/blob/main/docs/configuration.md) for how to configure timelapse plugin inside your dashboard and slicer.
+-  Check [here](https://github.com/mainsail-crew/moonraker-timelapse/blob/main/docs/configuration.md) for how to configure timelapse inside Mainsail dashboard and slicer.
+Fluidd currently requires editing the moonraker.conf variables since it doesn't have a UI for that component yet.

   </details>